osherjacobs/LabWork_Findings/rbcd-persistence.md

 ### Phase 6 — Explicit Remediation

-What IR would need to do but doesn't:
+What IR would need to do but sometimes doesn't:

 ```powershell
 Set-ADComputer WIN-ATTACK -Clear msDS-AllowedToActOnBehalfOfOtherIdentity